OpenDDRmobi/tapestry-devicedetection/README.md

-tapestry-wurfl
+tapestry-devicedetection
 ==============

-tapestry-wurfl is a module for Tapestry 5 that integrates WURFL.
+tapestry-devicedetection is a module for Tapestry 5 that integrates the OpenDDR device detection repository.

 &copy; 2011 [altocon GmbH](http://www.altocon.de/ "go to altocon website")